vonkanehoffen/wix-style-react/src/MultiSelect/README.DESIGN-SPEC.md

 These are internal actions which can be performed by the user:

 - Submit: Submits the current input value.
-Calls `onManuallyInput` (if non empty after triming)
+Calls `onManuallyInput` (if non empty after trimming)
 - Select: Selects the marked option (if there is one)
 - Cancel: Clears the input, and closes options.